Skip to Content

 In large cities and tourist destinations, alcohol is easier to find compared to smaller cities and the outskirts – but it can be quite expensive, depending on where you plan to get it.

-Buying alcohol in Morocco, however, can be a little tricky if you’re not familiar with the area or the language, especially because you won’t be able to find a direct sign that says “Alcohol Store” anywhere in the city.
+Yes, but it can be a little tricky if you’re not familiar with the area or the language, especially because you won’t be able to find a direct sign that says “Alcohol Store” anywhere in the city.

 Where there’s a will, there’s always a way, right?

 Wines or beers in Morocco can be found in small and hidden liquor stores in the city and are usually located outside of the walls of Medina – often with their windows covered.
-They are also usually open up to 8 pm daily and in Essaouira, alcohol shops are closed on Fridays.

 You can find them in local supermarket chains that have a separate alcohol section, in specialized alcohol store chains, or in small nameless liquor stores with shady-looking covered windows which usually have limited choices and are more expensive.